 When it comes to tourism attractions, Peru is truly blessed.
 Luxury travelers can enjoy it all in plush comfort too.
 First there is the Inca citadel Machu Picchu, of course, the most popular archeological site in South America and one of the world's great wonders.
 You can get there in style by train and stay at great luxury hotels there or in the Sacred Valley.
 Fortunately Peru is not a one-trick pony though: there is plenty to see beyond one mysterious lost city in the mountains.

 The colonial city of Arequipa is another highlight, with white-capped mountains in the background of the main plaza and a rambling monastery that is a photographer's delight.
 Travelers with more time can tour nearby Colca Canyon, where the condors fly and the scenery changes completely.

-Visitors can also fly over the mysterious Nazca desert drawings, take a boat trip on Lake Titicaca, or go on an island wildlife adventure around Ballestas Islands near Paracas.
+Holiday tours can also fly over the mysterious Nazca desert drawings, take a boat trip on Lake Titicaca, or go on an island wildlife adventure around Ballestas Islands near Paracas.
 And that's just the south.
 There's plenty more to see and do off this main tourist route in the rest of the country and more interesting ruins up north that are the oldest in the Americas.
-The eastern part of the country leaves the mountains behind: it's the thick and hot jungle of the Amazon, where there are adventure lodges and small ship river cruises.
+The eastern part of the country leaves the mountains behind: it's the thick and hot jungle of the Amazon, where there are adventure lodges and luxurious small ship river cruises.

-Follow these links for detailed reviews of the best Peru hotels and adventure tours:
+Follow these links for detailed reviews of the best Peruvian resorts, hotels, and adventure travel tours: